Vaisala: New millennium

 CEO Pekka Ketonen was appointed in 1992.
 The company was listed on the Helsinki Exchanges in 1994.
 By then, it employed over 600 people.
 Further product developments included the introduction of GPS technology for upper air wind measurement, the Vaisala CARBOCAP CO_{2} sensor, and Vaisala DRYCAP sensor technology for industrial dewpoint measurement.
 New offices were established in France and China, and business acquisitions in aviation weather and surface weather further enhanced Vaisala's presence in the USA.

-The new millennium was kicked off with yet more business acquisitions - in wind profiling, lightning detection and aviation weather.
+The new millennium was kicked off with yet more business acquisitions - in wind profiling, lightning detection, and aviation weather.
 U.S. manufacturing operations were concentrated in Boulder, Colorado.
 New product launches included a new radiosonde product family - the Vaisala Radiosonde RS92 (2003 - in production), as well as the Vaisala Weather Transmitter, which measures the six most essential weather parameters in one compact instrument.
 This was much improved from the previous generation device and now included consumer cells to make up the battery due to energy saving techniques.

-CEO Ketonen retired October 1, 2006.
+CEO Ketonen retired on October 1, 2006.
 Vaisala's board of directors appointed Kjell Forsén the new company CEO.
 Forsén last served as president of Ericsson Finland before joining Vaisala on September 18, 2006.

 Vaisala technology has played a part in space exploration for some 60 years, for instance the Mars Rover Curiosity and Schiaparelli EDM lander contain pressure and humidity sensors manufactured by Vaisala.

-With new developments in miniaturization, communications and sensors a new radiosonde the model RS41 (2014 - in production) was announced.
+With new developments in miniaturization, communications, and sensors a new radiosonde the model RS41 (2014 – in production) was announced.
 This model had again made improvements in specifications.
 Launch preparation made simple with the RI41 ground check device.
 It is smaller and has pre-flight dry-point humidity sensor calibration achieved by heating the sensor to drive off contaminants.
 It is also available in a model (RS41-SG) without a pressure sensor, the pressure reading is derived from the GPS altitude, temperature and humidity readings.

+In September 2022, the Group launched Vaisala Xweather to provide environmental forecast and observation data services for businesses and developers.